The Planning Onion: Every Layer in One Place

 Sprint Gut feel (“does this feel like a sprint?”)
 Small team, shared context, conversation beats ceremony

-Quarter T-shirt sizing (S/M/L) Stakeholders need rough scope; squads need to coordinate dependencies
+Quarter T-shirt sizing (S/M/L) Stakeholders need rough scope; multiple squads need to coordinate dependencies

 Year Throughput forecasting (stories/sprint x sprints remaining) Board needs credible ranges, not false precision